HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 ### DX IQ assistant now available

 === "Containers"
-    IQ is an AI-powered assistant integrated into HCL Digital Experience (DX) that provides real-time, context-aware assistance to help you accomplish tasks more efficiently.
-Built on the Model Context Protocol (MCP), IQ offers a conversational interface directly within the DX environment, enabling you to interact with AI capabilities seamlessly while managing content and sites.
+    IQ is an AI-powered assistant integrated into HCL Digital Experience (DX) that handles content creation and management through real-time, context-aware automation.
+Built on the Model Context Protocol (MCP), IQ offers a conversational interface directly within the DX environment where you can ask questions or have the assistant perform actions for you, such as creating templates, updating content, and searching for assets.

-    Unlike general-purpose AI assistants, IQ is purpose-built for HCL DX.
-It understands DX-specific concepts and workflows, and can both answer questions and perform actions directly on your DX system — such as creating and managing content, site areas, pages, projects, and digital assets.

     You can interact with the assistant in two ways: